jenniferls/Gameplay3D_Maya_Viewer_Plugin/README.md

 Instructions:

 - Start the viewer application found in the "Done application"-folder.
-- Load the maya plugin in Maya 2019. the plugin can be found in the "Done application"-folder.
+- Load the maya plugin in Maya 2019.
+The plugin can also be found in the "Done application"-folder.
 You are done!

 --------